jonathonmarsh/jonathonmarsh.github.io/pages/islands/Hebrides.md

 In terms of running, there is a wide range of surfaces - A roads, minor roads, sandy beach, heather moorland, gravel tracks, pathless bog, standing water and sections of path constructed by cutting turf and piling it above the resulting channel.
 Be prepared to watch your footing carefully and to have to walk sections, or to stop to consult maps/ GPS/ compass, as waymarking is not great in some places.
 It's not a route to attempt at any great speed.

 Overall, though, it's a beautiful place to spend time and I really appreciate the difficulty the authorities have had in creating a path across such difficult terrain and just how much effort and thought has gone into it.
 In 7 days of running, I saw only one other person on the off-road sections.
 This is not the West Highland Way or other popular long-distance routes.
 It's empty and there's little infrastructure.
-I do hope more people will be tempted to walk or run the path
+I do hope more people will be tempted to walk or run the path.